CodingNomads/creator-docs/docs/01b-text-based-lessons.md

 If possible, then keep the code blocks short in order to highlight what readers should focus on.
 When you build a project, take small steps and show the changes to the code often to avoid too many changes at once.

-If you show your readers a longer code block with
+If you show your readers a longer code block with multiple changes, then make sure to address and explain all the changes explicitly, preferably using a list.

 ### Lists